 But what would a CRM expert write about this topic?

-CRMs are usually used by sales teams, so a CRM expert would probably mention things like sales pipelines, contact management, cold outreach emails, and phone prospecting.
+Sales teams usually use CRMs, so a CRM expert would probably mention things like sales pipelines, contact management, cold outreach emails, and phone prospecting.

-Google wants to show results that are most relevant to the overall topic – and a “types of CRM” page that includes those other (expert) phrases is more likely to seem relevant to Google.
+Google wants to show results that are most relevant to the overall topic—and a “types of CRM” page that includes those other (expert) phrases are more likely to seem relevant to Google.

-In Google’s Search Quality Evaluator Guidelines, they talk about E-A-T (Expertise, Authority, Trustworthiness).
+Google’s Search Quality Evaluator Guidelines talk about E-A-T (Expertise, Authority, Trustworthiness).